Christoph33one/post-plan-travel/README.md

 ### Authentication:

 SIGN UP
--  As a user I can view a registration point and view a form to add my credentials
+-  As a user I can view a registration point and view a form to add my credentials.
-- The form is well displayed and gives simple instructions on where to add my    credentials
+- The form is well displayed and gives simple instructions on where to add my credentials.
 - The form gives good user security practice known as "password confirmation" or "password verification.
+- If I select a password with less then 8 characters, I am displayed a notification to add a lager password.
 - Once signed up, I am redirected to the sign in form.
-- I can view the form is nicely responsive in all screen sizes
+- I can view the form is nicely responsive in all screen sizes.
 ---
 SIGN IN

-- As a user I can view a navigation point to sign in
+- As a user I can view a navigation point to sign in.
-- I can view a well displayed form to add my sing in credentials
+- I can view a well displayed form to add my sing in credentials.
-- As a user I can view password security as my password is not displayed back to me when adding
+- As a user I can view password security as my password is not displayed back to me when adding.
-- When signing in, I am redirected to the home page as intended
+- When signing in, I am redirected to the home page as intended.
+- When using the wrong credentials, I am not able to log in and returned a message to notify me.
 - I can view the form is nicely responsive in all screen sizes
 ---
 SIGN OUT